Want Long-Lasting Blooms? Plant in Layers!

-You know what a bed of tulips looks like, and you know what a bed of iris looks like, as well as a field of muscari and a mass of anemone.
-But when you carefully choose your bulb types and coordinate their bloom time, you have an interplanted display that doubles or triples the number of flowers at the same time.
+We all know what a bed of Tulips looks like, just like we know what a bed of Irises, Muscari, and Anemones look like, but when you choose your bulbs carefully based on bloom time, you get an interplanted display that doubles or triples the number of flowers at the same time!

-The trick is to choose bulbs that are expected to bloom during the same time period, like mid-spring, then layer them by planting them above and below one another according to each bulb type’s recommended planting depth.
-So, you could have large tulip bulbs planted the most deeply, with grape hyacinth planted above them in the same space, and they will grow and bloom at the same time.
+The trick here is to choose species that bloom simultaneously, then layer them by planting above and below one another according to the recommended planting depth of each bulb.
+Essentially, you can plant large Tulips deeply below smaller Grape Hyacinths in the same space, and they will grow and bloom together.

-While you already know that these bulbs bloom in the spring, what you may not know is that there are bulbs that bloom in the late winter/early spring, mid-spring, and late spring.
-And it doesn’t necessarily go by bulb type (as in “all tulips are mid-spring bloomers”) — there are all sorts of varieties that have widely different bloom times.
-So, by planting a variety of bulbs with different bloom times, you can have flowers from late winter through late spring, all in the same garden!
+Now, you already know that these bulbs bloom in the spring, but what you might not be aware of is that this blooming period is divided into early, mid, and late.
+Therefore, by planting various bulbs with different flowering times, you can have beautiful blossoms from late winter through late spring, all in the same garden!

 Coordinated & Sequential

-Who says you can’t do both?
+Alright, now who says you can't do both methods?
 Not us!
-Plan your garden out so that you have several bulb types blooming at once all throughout the growing season.
-Yes, it’s a lot of bulbs, but think about it this way — when these bulbs grow and naturalize over the years, you will have a spectacular blooming bulb display that will knock your socks off.
-And the socks of anyone else who sees it.
+Plan your garden out so that you have several bulb types blooming at once throughout the growing season.
+Yes, it's a lot of bulbs, but think about it this way - when they grow and naturalize over the years, you'll have a spectacular show that will knock your socks - and the socks of anyone lucky enough to see the display - off!

 Planting Tip: Always remember to keep growing requirements of sun, soil, and water in mind.
 While most flowering bulbs enjoy similar needs like full sun and well-drained soil, others prefer slightly shadier conditions and more irrigation.